The best programming languages for the backend

 What is a runtime environment?

 A runtime environment is the environment in which a software program works during its execution.
-It provides the necessary resources, services, and runtime libraries required for the program to execute correctly.
-The runtime environment typically includes the execution environment, runtime libraries, a virtual machine (if any), and runtime data.
+It provides the necessary resources, services and runtime libraries that are required for the correct execution of the program.
+The runtime environment typically comprises the execution environment, runtime libraries, a virtual machine (if available) and runtime data.

-Runtime libraries are collections of code used at runtime to provide specific functions.
-They can cover common tasks such as input/output, file management, network communication, graphics, mathematical operations, and more.
-Runtime libraries provide developers with an interface to access these functions and incorporate them into their applications.
+Runtime libraries are collections of code that are used at runtime to provide specific functions.
+They can cover common tasks such as input/output, file management, network communication, graphics, mathematical operations and much more.
+The runtime libraries provide developers with an interface to access these functions and integrate them into their applications.

-In some runtime environments, a virtual machine (VM) is used to run the program code.
+In some runtime environments, a virtual machine (VM) is used to execute the program code.
 The VM interprets or compiles the source code of the program and then executes it.
-Examples of virtual machines include the Java Virtual Machine (JVM) for Java programs and the Common Language Runtime (CLR) for applications developed in C# or other .NET languages.
+Examples of virtual machines are the Java Virtual Machine (JVM) for Java programs and the Common Language Runtime (CLR) for applications developed in C# or other .NET languages.

-The runtime environment also manages data needed during program execution, such as configuration files, log files, temporary data, and other artifacts.
+The runtime environment also manages data that is required during the execution of the program, such as configuration files, log files, temporary data and other artifacts.

-Using a runtime environment enables greater portability of applications because it can operate independently of the underlying hardware or operating system.
-Developers can focus on deploying the source code and runtime environment without worrying about the details of the underlying platform.
+The use of a runtime environment enables greater portability of applications, as it can work independently of the underlying hardware or operating system.
+Developers can focus on deploying the source code and runtime environment without having to worry about the details of the underlying platform.

 -